Project Lead: Professor Sandra Kemp, Senior Research Fellow email@example.com

-Intended outcomes of the project
+Intended outcomes of the Scenario projects

 This project is in the process of seeking Research Council funding and has already secured generous industry support.
 Envisaged outputs will include publications, exhibitions and events across diverse partner organisations.